 Left: Louis Tuaillon, ‘Amazone’.
 Displayed at the ‘Grosse Berliner Kunstausstellung’, 1895.
 Bought by the National Galerie, Berlin, in 1896.
 Depicted in ‘Die Kunst für Alle’, 1897/98.

 Right: ‘Amazone’ by Tuaillon, located on the grounds of Huis Doorn, The Netherlands.
 Cast by Lauchammer after 2000, -the original cast was stolen in 2000.

 Huis Doorn was the residence-in-exile (1920–1941) of Kaiser Willem II following his abdication after WWI.
 It is a manor house and national museum in the town of Doorn in the Netherlands; the residence is appointed with early 20th century interior.
 Between September 1919 and February 1922, five trains pulling 59 carriages transported 30.000 objects to The Netherlands from Wilhelm’s palaces in Berlin and Potsdam to furnish Huis Doorn.

 ‘Amazone’ by Tuaillon, more then life-size aftercast.
-Commissioned by Kaiser Willem II.
-Located in the Grossem Tiergarten, Berlin.
+Commissioned by Kaiser Willem II in 1906.
+Located at the Floraplatz in Tiergarten, Berlin.